Old City (Hyderabad, India)

 The Old City of Hyderabad is a walled city of Hyderabad, Telangana, India, located on the banks of the Musi River built by Qutb Shahi sultan Muhammed Quli Qutb Shah in 1591 AD.
 There used to be a wall surrounding the Old City, most of which is destroyed.
 Mubariz Khan, the Mughal governor of Deccan Subah, had fortified the city in 1712 and was completed by Nizam of Hyderabad.

 At the centre of Old City is the Charminar, and region contains major neighbourhoods of the city including Shah Ali Banda, Yakutpura, Dabirpura, Afzal Gunj, Moghalpura, Malakpet and Amberpet.
 Today, Hyderabad has expanded far beyond the boundaries of the Old City, and the crowded Old City remains the symbolic heart of cosmopolitan Hyderabad along with HITEC City.
-The area is a tourism hotspot, and the heart of Telangana culture.
+The area is a tourism hotspot, and the heart of the culture of Telangana.

 Wall of Hyderabad

 There used to be a granite wall surrounding the old city.
 The wall was constructed during the 17th and 18th centuries, during the Qutb Shahi, Mughal and Asaf Jahi periods.
 The wall had thirteen gateways called darwazas and thirteen smaller entrances called khirkis.

 Much of the wall was destroyed during the Great Musi Flood of 1908, and also demolished by the Government in the 1950s and 1960s.

-Today, only two gates still stand – the Purana Pul Darwaza and the Dabeerpura Darwaza, and nothing except a few portions remains of the wall.
+Today, only two gates still stand: the Purana Pul Darwaza and the Dabeerpura Darwaza, and nothing except a few portions remains of the wall.